German Shepherd Dog

 On average, German Shepherds live 10-13 years.

-Unfortunately, some GSDs lines are prone to fear aggression, and many German Shepherds are naturally territorial.
-Seriously weigh the consequences of having a potentially dangerous pet, and whether you would mind managing one for 10-15 years.
+Unfortunately, some lines are prone to fear aggression and many German Shepherds are naturally territorial.
+Seriously weigh the consequences of having a potentially dangerous pet, and whether you would be happy and able to safely manage one for 10-13+ years.

-Some GSDs can be vocal, but even ones who aren’t especially barky tend to grumble, grunt, groan, moan and whine.
+Some can be vocal, but even ones who aren’t especially barky tend to grumble, grunt, groan and whine.

-While they appear to be serious, stoic sentries, German Shepherds crave attention from their loved ones.
+While they appear to be serious and stoic, German Shepherds bond deeply with their owners and crave attention from their loved ones.
 They are not suited to living alone outside, or owners who work long hours each day.

 German Shepherds Dogs can be highly destructive when understimulated.
-Vigorous daily exercise and consistent training is a must.
+Vigorous daily exercise and consistent training is a must, though well bred dogs should have an ‘off-switch’ and be capable of settling in the home if their physical and mental needs are sufficiently met.

 Types of German Shepherds